netxms/netxms-doc/admin/event-processing.rst

 in a short period of time this mode can be a bottleneck.

-Parallel processing mode allows to process events in several parallel threads, thus allowing to scale horizontally and increasing processing performance.
+Parallel processing mode allows to process events in several parallel threads, thus allowing to scale horizontally and to increase processing performance.
 Number of threads for parallel processing is set by :guilabel:`Events.Processor.PoolSize` server configuration parameter.

-Event Processing Rules can read/write persistent storage, create/terminate alarms, can have scripts that are checking other node statuses and care shuld be taken to ensure that no race condition would occur when performing parallel processing.
+Event Processing Rules can read/write persistent storage and custom attributes, create/terminate alarms, can run scripts that are checking other node statuses and care should be taken to ensure that no race condition would occur when performing parallel processing.

 Correct operation is ensured by properly setting :guilabel:`Events.Processor.QueueSelector` server configuration parameter.
 This parameter contains macros that are expanded when an event is created.
-Events that have same QueueSelector string will be processed one-by-one by one and the same event processing thread, thus ensuring that there will be no race condition between these events.
+Events that have same QueueSelector string will be processed sequentially by one and the same event processing thread, thus ensuring that there will be no race condition between these events.

 Event Processing Policy
 =======================

-Actions taken by event processor for any specific event are determined by a set of rules called :guilabel:`Event Processing Policy`.
+Actions taken by event processor for any specific event are determined by a set of rules called :guilabel:`Event Processing Policy` (EPP).

 .. figure:: _images/event_processing_policy.png

    Event Processing Policy Screen

-Every rule has two parts - matching part (called :guilabel:`Condition` in the rule configuration dialog), which determines if the rule is appropriate for the current event, and action part, which determines actions to be taken for matched events.
+Every rule has two parts - matching part (called :guilabel:`Condition` in the rule configuration dialog), which determines if the rule is applicable to an event, and action part, which determines actions to be taken for matched events.

 Each event passes through all rules in the policy, so if it matches more than one rule, actions specified in all matched rules will be executed.
-You can change this behavior by setting Stop Processing flag actual the rule.
-If this flag is set for a rule and that rule is matched, processing of current event will be stopped.
+You can change this behavior by setting Stop Processing flag on a rule.
+If this flag is set for a rule and that rule is matched, subsequent rules (with higher rule number) will not be processed.

-You can create and modify :guilabel:`Event Processing Policy` using :guilabel:`Event Processing Policy Editor`.
+You can create and modify :guilabel:`Event Processing Policy` rules using :guilabel:`Event Processing Policy Editor`.
 To access the :guilabel:`Event Processing Policy Editor` window, press ``F4`` or select :menuselection:`Tools --> Event Processing Policy` menu.

-To create event policy right click on entry before or after which new Event Processing Policy should appear and select :guilabel:`Insert before` or :guilabel:`Insert after`.
+To create event policy rule, right click on entry before or after which new Event Processing Policy should appear and select :guilabel:`Insert before` or :guilabel:`Insert after`.
 Drag and drop can be used for rule reorganization.